PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 ### Switching tactics: Node.js and Selenium

-And by "thinking outside the box", I of course mean "asking ChatGPT for ideas".
+And by "thinking outside the box", I obviously mean "asking ChatGPT for ideas".
 I asked the following question:

 > [Let's say I have a list of URLs I want to fetch.
 Fetching these URLs from my browser works, but fetching them with curl doesn't because curl doesn't have the right permissions to access the page.
 What's the easiest way I could fetch all those files programmatically and save them on my computer?](https://chat.openai.com/share/7f42854c-92ec-4afa-975a-b5924fe438ee)